-With more people being willing to move for the right job – and more than a third of the EthicalJobs.com.au community say they would consider moving to a regional area or interstate for a job – we thought we’d put together some tips to help you put your best face forward on Skype!
+With more people being willing to move for the right job – and more than a third of the EthicalJobs.com.au community say they would consider moving to a regional area or interstate for a job – we thought we’d put together some tips to help you put your best face forward on video interviews!

 1) Find the right place

-It’s probably most convenient to do a Skype interview from home, and if so, choose a room that’s going to be quiet, and where you’ll feel relaxed.
+It’s probably most convenient to do a video interview from home, and if so, choose a room that’s going to be quiet, and where you’ll feel relaxed.
 You don’t want barking dogs, flushing toilets or yelling housemates as the soundtrack to your interview.

 Also consider what the interviewer will see behind you – a blank wall is usually best, or a bookcase.
 Avoid tatty or potentially embarrassing posters or art.
 Also avoid sitting in front of a bright window, as you’ll end up looking like a dark silhouette.